 Rachel is a morning anchor and reporter for an ABC affiliate in Kansas City, MO.
 When she isn't on air or covering a story, she emcees charity functions, fashion shows, or community events around Kansas City.
-Along with her role at KMBC, she manages a lifestyle blog with her sister-in-law, titled 30UpAhead.com.
+She also manages a lifestyle blog with her sister-in-law, titled GraceAndRachel.com.

 Previously, she was the first full-time reporter for Spurs Sports & Entertainment (SS&E) and Fox Sports Southwest.
 Rachel covered the NBA San Antonio Spurs, the WNBA Stars, AHL Rampage and NBA D-League Austin Spurs along with the team's corresponding websites.
 Throughout the season and during the playoffs, she co-hosted a segment of the pregame and postgame show on Fox Sports Southwest.
 She also reported from the sidelines and throughout the AT&T Center during the games.
 On a daily basis, she produced video updates for Spurs.com, a weekly social media segment, 'Social Spotlight,' and interviewed players, coaches or community members.
 Rachel also covered the NBA All-Star Game and NBA Summer League for the team.
 She was the spokesperson for local news stations and SS&E commercial spots, as well as the emcee for many of SS&E's sponsorship events or community activities.

 2012 - 2015

 Prior to her time in the NBA, Rachel was a full-time reporter in the NFL for three seasons with the Kansas City Chiefs.
 She was the sideline reporter for the team's preseason games on CBS, as well as the host of the TV series 'Chiefs Red and Gold' and the co-host of the pregame show 'Hy-Vee Chiefs Insider.'
 Both shows aired weekly on CBS across five states.
 Rachel wrote for chiefs.com daily, emceed events and covered Chiefs community activities.
 She hosted and produced two web-series, 'Arrowhead Update' and 'Twitter Q&A,' which featured interviews with Chiefs players, coaching staff or ambassadors.

 During her time with the Chiefs, Rachel also worked as a spokesperson for Silpada Design's, a jewelry company based in Kansas City.
 She appeared in their commercials and their social media advertising.